Speedykom/Regional-Pandemic-Analytics/README.md

 4. run `make start-local` to start the cluster
 5. open keycloak interface and add a new user

+## Environment variables

+The services rely on a few environment variables.
+Important ones include:

+- `DJANGO_DEBUG` – set to `True` to enable Django debug mode.
+- `DJANGO_ALLOWED_HOSTS` – comma separated list of allowed hosts for Django.
+- `KEYCLOAK_VERIFY_SSL` – set to `False` to skip TLS verification when talking to Keycloak.
+- `DRUID_VERIFY_SSL` – controls TLS verification for requests to Druid.
+- `SUPERSET_VERIFY_SSL` – controls TLS verification in Superset/Keycloak integration.

 ## Domain Names

 ### Local domains